Javascript is required

 Figure 5.
 Average monthly solar irradiation and clearness index

-3.3 System sizing and architecture
+3.3 System Sizing and Architecture

 HOMER Pro software was used to simulate the optimal system design to satisfy the electricity load of the community.
 The software is popular for its ability to precisely size the system components and simulate and optimize technical, economical and environmental aspects of the project.
 Figure 6 represents the layout of the HES, reflecting combinations of generation sources, their energy flow, conversation, storage and dispatch to meet the load.
 Details of each specific component are listed in Table 1, Table 2, Table 3, Table 4, Table 5.
 The system analysis was executed with a discount rate of 8% and an inflation rate of 2%.
 The project lifetime is considered to be 25 years for the simulation.